airi-14x/airi-14x.github.io/pages/projects.md

 #### [Project #3 - Created an index via SPIMI]()
 - Single term querying processor and OR query processor was implemented.
-- Partially implement: AND query processor.
+- Partially implemented: AND query processor.
 - Due to lack of time as well as having surgery, ranking was not implemented and the AND query processor.

 #### [Project #4 - TBA]()